SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 }
 ```

-We observe taht its better to declare our `int` variable outside of the test and use it as a constant.
+We observe that it is better to declare our `int` variable outside of the test and use it as a constant.

 This is better because if we need to change our `amount` variable, we can change it only **outside** of the test and do not worry about the logic inside.